 Etrian Odyssey IV: Legends of the Titan Review

-Nintendo 3DSAlso available on Nintendo 3DS
+Reviewed on Nintendo 3DSAlso available on Nintendo 3DS

 JRPGs walk a thin line, balancing the hardcore appeal of difficult grinding with a newfound push towards accessibility.
 Satiate the long-term fans by omitting a tutorial and anyone not au fait with JRPG mechanics will be instantly put off.
 Add a lengthy explanation every few minutes and the hardcore will see their favourite franchise dumbed down to appeal to the masses.
 Etrian Odyssey looks and plays a lot like its predecessors but has had to tread lightly in a move to open up to new and curious players.
 Blending old school dungeon combing with a side of cartography, Legends of the Titan has a wider audience it wants to reach, but does it do enough?

 The PlayStation 3 has been beset by JRPGs this year, from the terrific Ni No Kuni to the rather lacking Time and Eternity and the 3DS happily joins the JRPG party.
 Atlus – friend to fans of Japanese games and culture – brings Etrian Odyssey to the 3DS, joining the remarkable Fire Emblem: Awakening in an ever-growing stable of quality games.
 Fire Emblem’s tactics were focused around unit positioning, Etrian Odyssey leans more towards squad management.
 The first task sees you create a squad, naming each character and choosing from the traditional classes such as warrior, medic, mage and so forth.
 Once your squad is ready it falls to choose their position within the force – front or back rows adding a further layer of depth to tactics.